pmoores/Pewlett_Hackard_Analysis/README.md

 ### Employees Eligible to Participate in Mentorship Program
-- There are 1549 employees eligible for a mentorship program (Figure 1: [Count of Employees Eligible for Mentorship Prog](https://github.com/pmoores/Pewlett_Hackard_Analysis/blob/main/Data/Count%20of%20Eligible%20for%20Mentorship%20Prog.png))
+- There are 1549 employees eligible for a mentorship program (Figure 1: [Count of Employees Eligible for Mentorship Prog](https://github.com/pmoores/Pewlett_Hackard_Analysis/blob/main/Data/Count%20of%20Eligible%20for%20Mentorship%20Prog.png)).

--
+- Senior Staff has the most employees eligible for a mentorship program (n=418), followed by Engineer (n=387), Staff (n=306), Senior Engineer (n=302), Technique Leader (n=77) and Assistant Engineer (n=59) (Figure 2: [Count of Employees Eligible for Mentorship by Title] (https://github.com/pmoores/Pewlett_Hackard_Analysis/blob/main/Data/Mentorship%20Eligibility%20by%20Title.png)).

 ## Summary - Pewlett Hackard Analysis
 ### Questions